waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `python_code_debugger`
 - `puzzle_solver`

-## Ongoing Investigations
+## Tool Ideas
+- **`use_hm_move` tool:** A tool to automate using an HM from the party menu (e.g., CUT, STRENGTH, FLASH).
+This would prevent manual menuing errors.
+- **`systematic_area_checker` tool:** A tool that, when in a confined area, generates a path to visit every single reachable tile and presses 'A' on each to search for hidden items or switches.
+This would automate tedious brute-force searches.

+# LESSONS LEARNED (CONSOLIDATED)
+- **Tool Verification is Mandatory:** A critical hallucination occurred where I believed a custom tool existed when it did not.
+I MUST verify the existence of any custom tool by checking the provided `Available Tools` list before documenting or attempting to use it.
+Relying on memory is a critical failure.
+- **Challenge Root Assumptions:** When stuck in a puzzle loop, the root assumption is likely flawed.
+I must aggressively re-verify the foundational belief that led to the current strategy, using the `puzzle_solver` agent if necessary.
+- **Use `stun_npc` Proactively:** When a path is repeatedly blocked by a moving NPC, I must use the `stun_npc` tool immediately instead of wasting turns recalculating paths.
+A deterministic strategy is superior to repeated failed attempts with a probabilistic one.
+- **Fly Map Navigation:** The Fly map is not a free-roam grid.
+It consists of fixed, non-intuitive paths between cities.
+- **Positional Verification is Non-Negotiable:** My memory is unreliable.
+I MUST verify my `current_map_id` and `current_position` from the Game State Information after EVERY map transition.
+Failure to do so leads to catastrophic hallucinations and wasted turns.
+- **Multi-Level Puzzle Logic:** When all paths on a single map level are confirmed dead ends, the solution likely involves vertical movement (other floors) or an external event trigger outside the current map.
+Do not remain stuck on a single-floor hypothesis.
+- **Procedural Adherence:** When a documented procedure for a complex mechanic (like using an HM) exists in the notepad, I must follow it exactly instead of attempting unverified shortcuts.
+- **Re-evaluate Core Assumptions:** When a documented mechanic (like using STRENGTH) fails to solve an apparent puzzle, the root assumption that it *is* the puzzle is likely flawed.
+The obstacle may be a distraction.
+Instead of repeating the failed action, I must immediately pivot to exploring alternate paths or re-evaluating the fundamental goal.
+- **Perception Error:** I must be wary of perception errors, such as assuming a path is only one tile wide when it is wider.
+Before concluding a path is blocked, I must test adjacent tiles.
+- **Exhaust Simple Solutions First:** My fixation on using SURF to cross the Slowpoke Well was a false constraint.
+It caused me to ignore a simple, valid land route.
+When a path seems blocked, I must exhaust all simple, alternative land routes before attempting complex solutions involving HMs.
+- **Trust Tool Outputs Over Critiques:** If a tool like `notepad_edit` fails because text isn't found, it means the critique's premise was likely based on a hallucination.
+Verify the source of truth (the tool's output) before attempting a fix based on a critique's claim.
+- **Automate Error-Prone Tasks:** When a manual process like path planning repeatedly fails due to simple errors, the correct response is to create a tool to automate validation and prevent future mistakes.
+Relying on flawed manual attempts is inefficient.
+- **Tool Logic Must Mirror Game Mechanics:** A tool will fail if its internal model of the game is inaccurate.
+All future tools must be designed with a perfect understanding of the UI and mechanics they interact with.
+- **Tool Logic Must Handle State Transitions:** My `path_planner` tool failed because it couldn't calculate a path from a water tile to a land tile.
+This is a critical logic flaw.
+Tools that automate movement must be able to handle transitions between different movement states (e.g., surfing to walking) by finding the nearest valid transition point and planning the path in segments.
+- **Navigation Failure implies Puzzle:** When both automated (tools) and manual pathing attempts repeatedly fail in a small, seemingly simple area, the root cause is likely a misunderstanding of a puzzle, not a pathing error.
+I must pivot from trying to navigate to trying to solve the underlying puzzle.
+- **Plan Shorter Manual Paths:** When navigating manually, especially in complex or unfamiliar areas, plan short, simple paths of only a few steps at a time.
+This reduces the chance of making a planning error and running into a wall, which wastes turns.

+# IMMEDIATE TASKS
+- **Ecruteak Gym Warp Mapping:** After defeating the Gym Leader, I must systematically step on every single `PIT` tile in this gym.
+The system alert has confirmed they are warps.
+I will document the destination of each one with a `define_map_marker` call to ensure my map data is complete.
+This is a high-priority task to address the map hygiene critique.
+- **Olivine Lighthouse 2F Warp Mapping:** Once accessible, investigate and mark the warps (pits) at (16, 13) and (17, 13).

+# ONGOING INVESTIGATIONS
 - **JUGGLER IRWIN (Phone):** Called to congratulate me on defeating MORTY, even though I just defeated CHUCK.
 This is a strange inconsistency.
 - **JUGGLER IRWIN (Phone):** Called to congratulate me on saving the POKéMON at the LIGHTHOUSE, even though I haven't done it yet.
 This is a strange inconsistency.
 - **Mt.
 Mortar Dead Ends:** All three entrances on Route 42 lead to dead ends from the west.
 The area is currently impassable.
 - **Silver Wing:** A Lass in the house at Cianwood (15, 37) mentioned a SILVER WING is needed to see a mythical sea creature.
 This item apparently has the same 'scent' as the creature.
-- **JUGGLER IRWIN (Phone):** Called to congratulate me on saving the POKéMON at the LIGHTHOUSE, even though I haven't done it yet.
-This is a strange inconsistency.
 - **GYM_GUIDE in Ecruteak Pokémon Center:** Mentioned a 'GYARADOS swarm' at the 'LAKE OF RAGE' and a potential 'conspiracy'.
 This seems like a major plot point.

-## Tool Ideas
-- **`use_hm_move` tool:** A tool to automate using an HM from the party menu (e.g., CUT, STRENGTH, FLASH).
-This would prevent manual menuing errors.

-# LESSONS LEARNED
-- **Tool Logic Must Handle State Transitions:** My `path_planner` tool failed because it couldn't calculate a path from a water tile to a land tile.
-This is a critical logic flaw.
-Tools that automate movement must be able to handle transitions between different movement states (e.g., surfing to walking) by finding the nearest valid transition point and planning the path in segments.
-- **Tool Logic Must Handle State Transitions:** My `path_planner` tool failed because it couldn't calculate a path from a water tile to a land tile.
-This is a critical logic flaw.
-Tools that automate movement must be able to handle transitions between different movement states (e.g., surfing to walking) by finding the nearest valid transition point and planning the path in segments.